Skip to Main Content

 The compassionate team at St. Joseph Health will help you consider all your options.
 And, when you’re ready, we’ll support your decision in every way possible.

-So many life-changing benefits.
+So many life-changing benefits to bariatric surgery.

 Our patients experience a dramatic improvement in their overall quality of life.
 They’re finally able to do the things they’ve been unable to do for so many years.
 And if that isn’t enough, bariatric surgery can also help patients achieve: